35 Things You’re Doing That Make Your House a Target for Burglars

 Letting newspapers and flyers build up

 Yes, burglars really do look for newspapers piled up on the driveway.
 And they might leave a pizza flyer in your front door to see how long it takes you to remove it.
-Check out these 12 unusual things postal carriers see every day.
+Here are more sneaky signs someone’s watching your house.

 Not locking the door